 There are precious few ways to actually prevent cancer – it does not include drinking your favorite whey protein-blueberry-kale-quinoa-seaweed smoothie every day.
 Quit smoking.
 Stay out of the sun.
 Maintain a healthy weight.
 Quit drinking.
 And get your HPV vaccine.

 (Just a quick note.
 There are actually two cancer-preventing vaccines.
 Gardasil is one, and the hepatitis B vaccine, which prevents hepatitis B viral infections.
 Chronic hepatitis B infections can lead to liver cirrhosis or cancer.
 Liver cancer is actually one of the few cancers in the USA where the incidence has increased over the past few years.
 And if you follow the anti-vaccine rhetoric, you know the hepatitis B vaccine is almost as controversial as the HPV vaccine.)

 Gardasil prevents cancer – new study

-A study, to be presented at the American Society of Clinical Oncology meeting in June 2017, suggests that Gardasil may protect against head and neck cancers.
+A new study, published in the Journal of Clinical Oncology, suggests that Gardasil may protect against head and neck cancers.
 It found an 88% reduction in oral infections (which, if they are HPV related, are an important risk factor for these cancers) for those who were vaccinated with Gardasil.